Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ```

 S220 = temperature to tune at.
 Select the temperature you will be printing at.
 If you plan to use a wider range of temperatures you can either tune at a middle temperature, or have multiple sets of M307 parameters and switch them in your start GCode or filament GCode.

+### Heater feed forward

+The INDX nozzles have a low thermal mass, so the flow of filament though the nozzle removes a significant % of the heat quickly.
+This action is compensated by an extrusion rate heater feed forward term set with [M309](/User_manual/Reference/Gcodes/M309).

+Because the heater can respond so quickly to small changes in temperature the method of calibration shown there: [Heater feedforward](https://docs.duet3d.com/User_manual/Connecting_hardware/Heaters_tuning#heater-feedforward) for the S parameter is not effective.
+We suggest starting with a S parameter of [TBC] and adjusting from there until heater faults are not generated at the maximum extrusion rate you pan to use for the nozzle size, type and filament.

 ## Extruder setup